-A lot of the time the sole reason we put things off is because we don’t know what’s coming next.
+A lot of the time the sole reason we put things off is that we don’t know what’s coming next.

 If you are putting off something because you feel uncertain of the path ahead, tone down on the big picture thinking and concentrate on your next step.
 Focus on just that next step instead of freaking yourself out completely thinking about all the steps after that.

-We know whats coming and we’re not thrilled about it
+We know what is coming and we’re not thrilled about it